a-r-t/Spotify-App-Example/README.md

 ## How to run this project?
 I recommend opening this project up in Visual Studio Code.

-Rename the `.env.sample` file to `.env`.
+Create a copy of the `.env.sample` file, and rename it to `.env`.

-There are three variables defined in the `.env` file that the app requires.
-The `REDIRECT_URI` variable is already provided for you.
+There are two variables defined in the `.env` file that the app requires.

+The `REDIRECT_URI` environment variable is already provided for you if running this website locally.
+In the Spotify Developer console, set the Redirect URI to the same value as the `REDIRECT_URI` environment variable.

-The `CLIENT_ID` and `CLIENT_SECRET` variables need to come from an "application" that is registered to your Spotify account.
+The `CLIENT_ID` variable comes from an "application" that is registered to your Spotify account.
 To get these values, go to Spotify's developer portal [here](https://developer.spotify.com/dashboard), login with your Spotify account credentials, and then hit the `Create an App` button.
 The fields for "App name" and "App description" can be anything.
-After the app has been created, click it and find the app's Client ID and Client Secret.
+After the app has been created, click it and find the app's Client ID.

-Copy those values and paste them into the `.env` file in the appropriate places.
+Copy those values and paste these values into the `.env` file in the appropriate places.

 Next, open up a terminal (such as the one that's built into Visual Studio Code), navigate to the root project folder, and run `npm run serve`.
 Once the web app has finished building successfully, open up a web browser (such as Google Chrome) and go to the address `localhost:8080`.